-The Chicago Fed DSGE model forecast is constructed using data through 2020Q1 supplemented by a number of assumptions based on market expectations, survey data and judgments for the second quarter of 2020.
-The assumption for GDP growth for 2020Q2 is -30 percent at annualized rate, a number that is based on Macro Adviser and on the Survey of Professional Forecasters (SPF).
-The forecast also incorporates judgmental assumptions for the main components of GDP growth, consumption and investment, assuming that their weighted sum generate a small residual spending.2 The federal fund rate is at the effective lower bound (ELB) and expected to stay at the ELB until the end of the forecasting horizon (i.e. 2022Q4), in line with the outcome of the Survey of Market Participants.
-The conditioning assumptions also include 2020Q2 actual and expected inflation, both one-quarter ahead and over the next 10 years, taken from the first quarter SPF survey.
-The CPI inflation numbers for 2020Q2 are constructed by extending the monthly inflation rate from March to April to the months of May and June and compute the implied quarterly inflation rate; this results in -3.6 percent annualized inflation rate for core CPI and -3.9 for core PCE in 2020Q2.
-The forecast also reflects a projection for hours worked in Q2 based on the unemployment rate.
+The Chicago Fed DSGE model forecast is constructed using data through 2020Q2 supplemented by a number of assumptions based on market expectations, survey data and judgments for the third quarter of 2020.
+The assumption for GDP growth for 2020Q3 is 26.6 percent at an annualized rate based on Macro Advisers (MA).
+The forecast also incorporates assumptions for the main components of GDP growth, consumption and investment, based on MA forecasts and internal calculations.
+The federal fund rate is at the effective lower bound (ELB) and expected to stay there until the first semester of 2023, in line with the Survey of Market Participants.
+The conditioning assumptions also include 2020Q3 expected inflation, both one-quarter ahead and over the next 10 years, taken from the first quarter Survey of Professional Forecasters (SPF).
+Unlike previous forecast rounds, our information set has been augmented with the SPF expectations about GDP growth and inflation for the next four quarters; these expectations are crucial to identify parameters that govern the propagation of the pandemic as we discuss next.